kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 For beta 3:

-- We want e2e tests that can confirm that eviction will take in account swap usage
 - Add a lane dedicated for swap testing, including stress tests and other tests that might be disruptive and intensive.
 These lanes are called "swap-conformance", and are (and should remain) consistently green:
   - [kubelet-swap-conformance-fedora-serial](https://testgrid.k8s.io/sig-node-kubelet#kubelet-swap-conformance-fedora-serial): Green.